ArtemBraun/Data_Products_Shiny_App/README.md

 https://abraun.shinyapps.io/Forestry_Analytics/
 (please, wait for 1-2 munites while data is being downloaded)

+The application consists of 3 files:
+- ui.R (user Interface)
+- server.R (backend)
-The application consists of 3 files: ui.R (user Interface), server.R (backend) and global.R (pre-precessing of loaded database and defining global objects).
+- global.R (pre-precessing of loaded database and defining global objects).
 These files could be found in current repository.

 **Reprodicible Pitch** was made with R Presenter and published with RPubs: http://rpubs.com/Shindler/Forestry_Analytics